 The data backed up in data backup includes the following:

-Tenant-related information, such as the tenant name, cluster name, timezone, locality, and compatibility mode (MySQL or Oracle) of the tenant.
+Tenant-related information, including the tenant name, cluster name, timezone, locality, and compatibility mode (MySQL or Oracle) of the tenant.

 Data of all user tables